nordeim/FinAnalyst-Pro/docs/prompt-1.md

+Awesome understanding!
+Please commit the same understanding about this operating framework to your permanent memory so that you will automatically activate it in our future collaborations/interactions and projects.

+---

+Awesome meticulous work so far!
+Now, please meticulously review and analyze my implementation plan for the agent toolset.
+The project is to build a set of "tools" in Python 3.11+ for use by an AI Agent designed for doing rigorous financial analysis with special focus on Singapore SMB and with SGD as the primary currency.
+With the toolset with enable the AI Agent to effectively help Singapore SMB with your financials and for finance person to manage their investments.
+Pay particular attention to the incomplete and not yet validated tools in bundle file `implementation_plan_4_to_check.md`.

+---

+Awesome understanding!
+Now, please meticulously review and analyze my implementation plan for the agent toolset.
+The project is to build a set of "tools" in Python 3.11+ for use by an AI Agent designed for doing rigorous financial analysis with special focus on Singapore SMB and with SGD as the primary currency.
+With the toolset with enable the AI Agent to effectively help Singapore SMB with your financials and for finance person to manage their investments.
+Pay particular attention to the incomplete and not yet validated tools in bundle file `implementation_plan_4_to_check.md`.
+Below is my assessment to take into your consideration when doing your own diligent and meticulous review and analysis/assessement.

+---

+Awesome meticulous job in your review, analysis and planning!
+Please keep up the good work!
+Now, please meticulously review and validate my own assessment below, then give your updated consolidated analysis assessment report.

+---

+Awesome job on your meticulous review, analysis and planning!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Now, please meticulously plan and then create complete validated working replacement file for all the files that need updating/fixing.
+Please use Canvas for editing the relevant files.

+---

+Awesome job on your meticulous analysis, planning and execution!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Now, please think deeper and think harder to deeply deplore my feedback to your Phase 1 planning below.
+Validate my feedback, then update your implementation plan before proceeding with Phase 2.

+---

 Awesome job on meticulous review, analysis and planning!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Now, please meticulously review and analyze my implementation plan for the agent toolset, then compare mine implementation with your plan.

 ---